Suicide Prevention: How You Can Help

 During a mental health crisis, navigating mental health resources can feel overwhelming.
 To help your loved one in future crises, offer to help them find a mental health professional.
 Even though mental health services might seem intimidating, working with a trained professional is key to developing healthy ways to manage suicidal thoughts.

-Research shows that dialectical behavior therapy (DBT), a form of psychotherapy, is an effective treatment for reducing suicide risk.
+Research shows that dialectical behavior therapy (DBT) skills, a form of psychotherapy, is an effective treatment for reducing suicide risk.
 It helps people develop skills and strategies to calm their minds, distract themselves, and overcome suicidal thoughts.
 Psychotherapy can also treat any co-occurring mental health challenges your loved one is experiencing, including mood disorders, low self-esteem, or substance use issues.

 It might be hard for your loved one to keep a mental health appointment or stick with a treatment plan, but friends and family members can help them stay accountable by checking in before and after sessions.
 In addition, virtual mental health programs can help suicidal individuals access high-quality care from the comfort of their own homes, on their own schedule, and with people who have had similar life experiences.